NassimNimo/Chat-live/README.md

 4. **Leave Chat Room:** You can leave the chat room at any time and join another room or create a new one.

 5. **Logout:** When you're done, log out from your account to securely end your session.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to customize and modify this README according to your specific application's features and requirements.